ms/buildtogether.tech/src/design.md

 one way to tell how well designed that system is (<a section="testing"/>).
 Another is how easily we can modify or [% i "software design!evolution" %]extend[% /i %] the system to do new things.
 If our design is perfect, we can implement changes by adding code without modifying what's already there.
-This is called the <span g="open_closed_principle" i="Open-Closed Principle">Open-Closed Principle</span>: systems should be open for extension, but closed for modification.
+This is called the [% i "Open-Closed Principle" %][% g open_closed_principle %]Open-Closed Principle[% /g %][% /i %]: systems should be open for extension, but closed for modification.

 For example, suppose that we are simulating a hospital emergency room.
 We could